 * * *

 While the family or home is often the site of extreme violence against queer people, one has to acknowledge the support of many parents who face immense social pressure and stand by their queer children.
-In this regard Suraiya Haque Dowjah, Rafiquel’s mother (photograph above), needs to be thanked for her invaluable support.
+In this regard Suraiya Haque Dowjah, Rafiquel’s mother (adjacent photograph), needs to be thanked for her invaluable support.
 One small example – she was among the very first parents to have spoken out on TV in support of not just her gay son but queer individuals in general (in an interview in Tara Bangla in 2000).
 A loving salute to all the mothers and fathers who fought against Section 377 in court and outside!

 * * *